Cloud Spend: The Cloud FinOps Driver

 As the FinOps model is constantly changing, so are its principles.
 Initially announced in 2019, these principles have slightly changed over time as new technologies and trends emerged, like hybrid and multiple clouds.

-Team collaboration.
-Every department needs to communicate and collaborate and operate using a centralized set of best practices to achieve efficiency and continuous collaboration.
+Team Collaboration.
+Every department needs to communicate, and collaborate, and operate using a centralized set of best practices to achieve efficiency and continuous collaboration.

 Accountability.
 Users should own their cloud usage and manage their consumption against their budget.
 Visibility into cloud spending at all levels is imperative—monitor team-level goals to empower accountability.